tutebatti/publadjust/README.md

 3. even pages between pages x and y,
 4. all pages from page y to end.

-These files are moved to folder named #_sameopdf, where # is the original file name of the pdf.
+These files are moved to folder named `#_publadjust`, where `#` is the original file name of the pdf.

 Later, the files can be merged.

-This is useful when processing a scanned book, where original and translation are on opposite pages: The pages extracted can be processed independently and can then be merged again.
+This is useful when processing a scanned book, where original and translation are on opposite pages: the pages extracted can be processed independently and can then be merged again.

+Metadata, including bookmarks and annotations, is exported from old file and imported in new file.
+If errors occur, check the file `.#_data` in the temporary folder.

 The folder or the files created by the script should not be moved or renamed.

-Usage: `sameopdf -flag file`, where
+Usage: `publadjust -flag file`, where
 - `file` is a pdf file
 - `flag` is either `s` for splitting or `m` for merging

-### delnot-pdf
+### Delete annotations
-Simple bash script to delete all annotations from a pdf file (e.g., before sharing).
+Delete all annotations from a pdf file (e.g., before sharing).

-Based on and requires pdftk (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
+Uses this gist: https://gist.github.com/stefanschmidt/5248592 – thanks!

-Usage: `delnot-pdf file.pdf`
+Usage: `publadjust -d file.pdf`

-### pag-pdf
+### Relabel pages
-Bash script to facilitate changing internal pagination of pdf-file.

-Based on and requires pagelabels-py (https://github.com/lovasoa/pagelabels-py).

-Provides a text based user interface and should be especially helpful with scanned books.
+Should be especially helpful with scanned books.

-Usage: `pag-pdf file.pdf`
+Usage: `publadjust -p file.pdf`

+### Extract contributions from edited volumes

+not implemented yet

+### To do

+- write short `-h`/help text
+- implement extraction of contributions
+- improve documentation/README.md